paulb17/Springboard/Capstone Project 1/README.md

 Further work can be done to try and improve the models developed or advance this work.
 A few considerations include:
 * Testing other algorithms (e.g neural network) and other ensemble methods (e.g stack ensemble).
 * Including the more recent Lending Club data available on the Lending Club Website.
 * Fully categorizing the employer data.
+* Performing more thorough grid searches on different SVM kernels and the XGBoost model.